blegodwin/marketing_campaign_evaluation/README.md

 |Alpha Innovations         |   Email              |  2.00        |

-The SQL queries used in the project can be found in the [SQL analytics](SQL_analytics.sql)
+The SQL queries used in the project can be found in the "SQL analytics" file.

 ## Attribution Analysis